 “We’re also making it easy for delegates to find their way around town with special wayfinding routes marked in temporary chalk on footpaths to direct delegates between the Energy Events Centre and the breakout sessions hosted at the Millennium, Novotel and Sudima hotels.”

 IUHPE is a worldwide, independent and professional association of individuals and organisations committed to improving the health and wellbeing of people through education, community action and the development of public health policy.

-- Delegates arrive 5-6 April so flights from Auckland on Friday and Saturday will be full of IUHPE delegates on those days!
+5-6 April: Delegates arrive, so flights from Auckland to Rotorua on Friday and Saturday will be full of IUHPE delegates on those days

-- - Monday 8 April: Conference finishes at 6:30pm and there's an optional social function at Skyline and Offroad NZ
+- Monday, 8 April: Conference finishes at 6:30pm, followed by an optional social function at Skyline Rotorua and Off Road NZ

-- - Tuesday 9 April: Conference finishes at 6:30pm and there's an optional social function at Te Puia
+- Tuesday, 9 April: Conference finishes at 6:30pm, followed by an optional social function at Te Puia

-- - Wednesday 10 April: Conference finishes at 7pm and there's an optional social function at Hobbiton
+- Wednesday, 10 April: Conference finishes at 7pm, followed by an optional social function at Hobbiton

 - Thursday, 11 April: Conference closing ceremony finishes at 12:50pm

 - Thursday, 11 April: Delegates will start to leave, although some will remain in town overnight